-When 34-year-old forensic sculptor Jessica Sanford completes a facial reconstruction on unidentified remains found in a forest outside Eugene, Oregon, she discovers a shocking personal connection to the victim.
+When 34-year-old forensic sculptor Jessica Sanford completes a facial reconstruction on unidentified remains found in a forest grave outside Eugene, Oregon, she discovers that she has a shocking personal connection to the victim.

 Jessica is driven to identify the victim, confirm their relationship, and deliver justice for her death.